Pipeline

 At present, an investigator-initiated Phase 1 trial of iPS-NKT in patients with head and neck cancers is underway at Chiba University as the world's first clinical application of iPSC-derived NKT cells for cellular therapy.

-iPSC-derived CAR-iNKT cells targeting HER2 show prolonged tumor control and promote durable survival in a tumor xenograft model
+iPSC-derived CAR-iNKT cells targeting HER2 show prolonged tumor control and promote durable survival in a tumor xenograft model.

 SITC 2023